Chair: Vincent Grivet, Eutelsat

 Chair: Jon Piesing (TP Vision)

-Co-chair: Peter MacAvock (EBU)
+Co-Chair: Peter MacAvock (EBU)

 This group is responsible for defining the requirements for future HbbTV specifications.
 The requirements, once approved by the Steering Group, are passed to the Specification Group.

-Vice-chair: Nguyen Thi Thanh Van (Samsung)
+Chair: Thi Thanh Van Nguyen (Samsung)

 The Testing Group is responsible for developing and maintaining the HbbTV Test Suite, used for confirming compliance to the HbbTV Specification.
 Requirements and test materials are developed by members and are subject to a stringent peer-review process before approval.
 The group publishes a summary of the test suite contents and the suite is available on application.
 Test suite updates are released on a regular basis as part of the maintenance process.